 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other Factors That Can Affect Website Security
+Other Factors That Can Affect Security

 - No platform is immune to hackers.
 As many as 90% of all websites across all platforms are vulnerable to being attacked, mostly due to using software that is out of date.

-There Is No Reason Not To Use WordPress
+There’s No Reason To Avoid Choosing WordPress

-WordPress Security – Useful Tips
+WordPress Security – Tips